-So you are a big fan of eBay.
+So you are a big fan of the online marketplace eBay.
 Or maybe you’re just looking to explore the “www” of selling and buying platforms to see what fortune lies in wait for you.
 Either way, you’ve found yourself here.
-And you’re probably curious about the other online shops like eBay and which ones will appeal to you the most.
+And you’re probably curious about the other online shops like eBay and which ones will appeal to you the most as a buyer and as a seller.

 Be that as it may, the eBay shopping place has developed considerably in recent years giving way to policy changes that has prompted people to seek for alternatives, as sellers and buyers alike look for other, more remunerative selling sites like eBay.